 Original Rice Protein Additional Information

 Our Rice Protein is an excellent source of vegan protein.
 Most people are familiar with soy and whey protein, and while they each provide sound nutrition, rice protein offers additional benefits.
 Whey protein comes from milk, and some people either cannot or do not wish to use animal-based protein.
 Soy protein often is difficult for people to digest and may pose allergy risks.
 Our Rice Protein offers an alternative to soy without the animal products of whey.
 And, Rice Protein is utilized more efficiently by the body than soy.
-Rice Protein is suitable for use by those with common food allergies.
 It has a mild flavor similar to that of Cream of Rice cereal and may be used in beverages, sprinkled on cereals and yogurt, and added to cooked dishes to boost the protein content without adding a lot of fat or calories.

 - Plain - 21 oz., 3 lb., and 12 Single Serve Packets